jackboot7/engineering-management/README.md

 # Engineering Management Resources

+### About

-A list of Engineering Management resources.
+This is list of Engineering Management resources.
 Although most of these resources are in english some of them are in Spanish.

-These is a list of resource I've used myself in my journey as an engineering manager.
-As I keep learning, I will update the relevant parts of this document.
+This are resources I've used myself in my journey as an engineering manager.
+This page will receive constant updates.

 ### Contributing